SuperOfficeDocs/superoffice-docs/user-guide/en/request/tags.md

 ## Add tag to request

-When you create or edit a request, you can add one or more tags that describe the request.
-See [Create requests][1].
+When you [create or edit a request][1], you can add one or more tags that describe the request.

-To add or remove tags in multiple requests, do as follows:
+To add or remove tags in multiple requests:

 1. Select the relevant requests.
 2. Click the **Actions** button (![icon][img1]) in the lower left corner of the request list.